Flexmonster 3.0 Roadmap

 4. For dates: count, distinct count, min, max

-2. in progress Choosing an aggregation function for each column using the field list
+2. done Choosing an aggregation function for each column using the field list

-3. in progress Turning off aggregation for any column completely using the field list, so its total will not appear in the total row
+3. done Turning off aggregation for any column completely using the field list, so its total will not appear in the total row

-4. in progress An option to position the total row either at the top or the bottom of the table
+4. done An option to position the total row either at the top or the bottom of the table

 6. later Rearranging columns in the grid by dragging them